 Strictly No Elephants by Lisa Mantchev is a gem.
 Buy it now.
 I mean that.
-This book is about a little boy and his elephant who are banned from the local pet club because well, elephants are not allowed and for no real reason.
-This lets parents and teacher reiterate the fact that sometimes people are excluded for no reason.
+This book is about a little boy and his elephant who are banned from the local pet club.
+Because well, elephants are not allowed and for no real reason.
+This lets parents and teacher reiterate the fact that sometimes people find themselves excluded for no reason.
 It’s not about them.
 It is about the people excluding them.
 In the book, after being banned, they find others who have been made to feel unwelcome, different, and lesser and start their own pet club.
 One that welcomes everyone and their pets no matter what, a perfect example of resilience!

 The Fintastic Fishsitter by Mo O’Hara is a funny tale of a little sister tasked with keeping an evil cat away from a zombie goldfish that it desperately wants to eat!
 The cat is no match for this strong little girl who knows how to hold her own.
-In the end, she does the job she was hired to do and then some.
+In the end, she does the job they hired her to do and then some.

 Otto Goes to Bed by Todd Parr is a really fun and positive book.
 Otto is a dog who doesn’t want to go to bed; he wants to play, chase his tail and a bath and brushing teeth doesn’t help.
 Instead, he figures out that there is something he likes about bedtime, dreaming!
 I like that this book addresses that going to bed feels like missing out on things for kids.
 I know I felt like that for years.
 Instead of blankly saying “Sleeping is great” or “You have to go to bed” this book finds something positive about going to bed.
 Todd Parr books are among my very favorite books to read at preschool, and this book is no exception.

 Dogfish by Gillian Shields is a book with a simple premise that knocks it out of the park.
-A little boy wants a dog, but it’s simply not practical for him and his mom to have one, they are busy, live on a high floor in an apartment building, and besides, they have a rad goldfish already!
-What seems like a sweet story is profound as it teaches children about dealing with disappointment but doesn’t shame them for it.
+A little boy wants a dog, but it’s simply not practical for him and his mom to have one.
+They are busy, live on a high floor in an apartment building, and besides, they have a rad goldfish already!
+What seems like a sweet story is profound.
+It teaches children about dealing with disappointment but doesn’t shame them for it.
 It’s all about making the most of what you do have.
-I also want to note that this book features a single mom with no explanation of the family structure which is something I am asked for all the time, so it’s worth a note.
+Please note: this book features a single mom with no explanation of the family structure which is something people ask me for all the time, so it’s worth a note.

 McDuff Moves In by Rosemary Wells will pull at your heartstrings and make your child beg for a dog.
-McDuff escapes from a dog catcher’s truck and tries to brave the world alone only to be met with unfriendly animals until he meets Fred and Lucy.
+McDuff escapes from a dog catcher’s truck and braving the world alone, finding unfriendly animals.
+Until he meets Fred and Lucy.
 They take him in initially just for one night … but who can resist this Westie?
 My son loves this series of books, and I do too.
 They are calm, sweet and I love the illustrations by Susan Jeffers.

 The Pigeon Wants A Puppy by Mo Willems is all about that feeling so many kids, and apparently, pigeons have when all they want is a puppy, there is no talking them out of it.
 The Pigeon waxes poetic about playing with the cute puppy, promises to take care of it ( I have heard that one at my house), and goes on about how long he’s waited for this puppy…until he meets one!
-Children will relate to the emotions the Pigeon expresses, and I love using them, even the tantrum as teaching tools about big emotions.
+Children will relate to the emotions the Pigeon expresses, and I love using them.
+Even the tantrum is a teaching tool about big emotions.
 This makes a great circle time read aloud.